Daio-io/SurfSpotter/README.md

 #### You can leave at this point... this is for me

-So, TODO:

-- Icon assets

 Long game:

-- Break out ui components into separate views and xib's
+- Break out ui components into separate views and xib's for reuse
 - Create settings page for custom setup
 - Switch to a remote config solution if needed
 - Ability to search for beach by name